gregoirehertz/Coursera/README.md

 ## CI/CD with GitHub Actions

 The `.github/workflows/ml-ops-workflow.yml` file defines the GitHub Actions workflow for continuous integration and deployment.
 Pushing changes to the main branch will trigger the workflow.
+Also the workflow is triggered every month to retrain the model.

 ## Using MLflow for Model Tracking